Aliases for PAX5 Gene

 GeneCards Summary for PAX5 Gene

 PAX5 (Paired Box 5) is a Protein Coding gene.
-Diseases associated with PAX5 include leukemia, acute lymphoblastic 3 and lymphoplasmacytic lymphoma.
-Among its related pathways are Wnt / Hedgehog / Notch and Transcriptional misregulation in cancer.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity.
-An important paralog of this gene is PAX4.
+Diseases associated with PAX5 include Leukemia, Acute Lymphoblastic 3 and Leukemia, Acute Lymphoblastic.
+Among its related pathways are Transcriptional misregulation in cancer and C-MYB transcription factor network.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and proximal promoter DNA-binding transcription activator activity, RNA polymerase II-specific.
+An important paralog of this gene is PAX2.